 Are you planning a cruise that stops in Limón, Costa Rica?
 If you’re sloth-obsessed, or even if you’re just an animal lover, do I have a shore excursion for you!
 We visited the Sloth Sanctuary of Costa Rica on our Panama Canal cruise to visit rescued baby sloths.

-If you haven’t seen my previous post yet, be sure to read about how baby sloths (and my family) talked me into booking our Panama Canal cruise.
+If you haven’t seen my previous post about our Panama Canal cruise, be sure to read about how baby sloths (and my family) talked me into booking a cruise through the Panama Canal.